I Want to Hold Your Hand: Reception and legacy

 Discussing the Beatles' musical legacy in the 2004 edition of The Rolling Stone Album Guide, Rob Sheffield states:

 At the annual Ivor Novello Awards, "I Want to Hold Your Hand" finished second in the category "The 'A' Side of the Record Issued in 1963 Which Achieved the Highest Certified British Sales", behind "She Loves You".
-The song was nominated for the 1964 Grammy Award for Record of the Year, but the award went to Astrud Gilberto and Stan Getz for "The Girl from Ipanema".
-However, in 1998, the song won the Grammy Hall of Fame Award.
+The song was nominated for the 1964 Grammy Award for Record of the Year.
+Still, the award went to Astrud Gilberto and Stan Getz for "The Girl from Ipanema".
+However, in 1998, the song was inducted into the Grammy Hall of Fame.
 It has also made the list in The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.
 In addition, the Recording Industry Association of America, the National Endowment for the Arts and Scholastic Press have named "I Want to Hold Your Hand" as one of the Songs of the Century.
 In 2010, Rolling Stone placed the song at number 2 on its list of the 100 Greatest Beatles Songs, after "A Day in the Life".
 It was ranked number 2 in Mojo's list on the "100 Records That Changed the World", after Little Richard's "Tutti Frutti".
 The song was ranked number 39 on Billboard's All Time Top 100.
 In 2011, Time included the song on its list of the All-TIME 100 Songs.
 As of December 2018, "I Want to Hold Your Hand" was the 18th best-selling single of all time in the UK.

 Starting at the song's final week at the top of the American charts, the Beatles have the all-time record of seven number-one songs in a one-year period.
 In order, these were "I Want to Hold Your Hand", "She Loves You", "Can't Buy Me Love", "Love Me Do", "A Hard Day's Night", "I Feel Fine" and "Eight Days a Week".
 It was also the first of seven songs written by Lennon–McCartney to top the US charts in 1964—an all-time record for writing the most songs to hit number one on the US charts in the same calendar year.

 Cover versions and use in pop culture

-The song has been recorded by many other musicians.
+Many other musicians have recorded the song.
 Notable examples include: